athomasoriginal/com.betweentwoparens/src/posts/002-what-the-reagent-component.md

 // is Welcome is the ancestory?
 ```

 What the above shows is that `Welcome` is not a child of `React.component` even though it has all the properties and methods that `React.Component` has.
-This is why were lucky that React is smart about detecting [class vs. function components](https://overreacted.io/how-does-react-tell-a-class-from-a-function/).
+This is why were lucky that React is smart about detecting [class vs. function components].

 Second, by `copying` rather than `linking` prototypes we could inccur a performance cost but again, in our case this cost is negligible.